evadriggs/startup/README.md

  You can call a function within the script (usually put this at the bottom) so that when you load the page it runs

+ What I learned from Simon DB
+  Only need to set up environment variables once
+  To set up env vars: sudo vi ~/.bash_profile
+  Remember to esq :wq to exit vi